cesarnajera88/my-first-repository/README.md

 # my-first-repository

-*This is my firs repository
+*This is my first repository
 ** Created for the Data Science and Analytics course at EAE